There is one basic rule for dialogue punctuation.

 “When he showed it to me, I held it, and I just loved the way it felt.
 It’s hard to explain, but I knew there was something about how my arms wrapped around it, and how it seemed to be a part of me.

-“Yeah, I’m sure it sounds stupid, but that’s how I began my love affair with music and especially guitars.”
+“Yeah, I’m sure it sounds silly, but that’s how I began my love affair with music and especially guitars.”

 Note that you may find that some style guides recommend only using an opening quotation mark for the first paragraph.